B45i/arduino-cli-how-to/README.md

 The UI is simple and non-intimidating, even a beginner can use it very easily without any trouble.
 But I will say Arduino IDE is bit underwhelming as an IDE, At least by today's standard.

-- It doesn't have proper intellisense
+- It doesn't have proper intellisense.
-- It doesn't have goto definition/ goto declaration feature
+- It doesn't have "goto definition" / "goto declaration" feature.
-- No variable renaming
+- No variable renaming.
 - Even though it supports tabs, You can only open files from the same project.
 - No git integration.
 - No custom font support.